Spain: Religion

 Roman Catholicism, which has a long history in Spain, remains the dominant religion.
 Although it no longer has official status by law, in all public schools in Spain students have to choose either a religion or ethics class.
 Catholicism is the religion most commonly taught, although the teaching of Islam, Judaism, and evangelical Christianity is also recognised in law.
-According to a 2020 study by the Spanish Centre for Sociological Research, about 61% of Spaniards self-identify as Catholics, 3% other faiths, and about 35% identify with no religion.
-Most Spaniards do not participate regularly in religious services.
-A 2019 study shows that of the Spaniards who identify themselves as religious, 62% hardly ever or never go to church, 16% go to church some times a year, 7% some time per month and 13% every Sunday or multiple times per week.
 Recent polls and surveys suggest that around 30% of the Spanish population is irreligious.

-The Spanish constitution enshrines secularism in governance, as well as freedom of religion or belief for all, saying that no religion should have a "state character," while allowing for the state to "cooperate" with religious groups.
+The Spanish constitution enshrines secularism in governance, as well as freedom of religion or belief for all, saying that no religion should have a "state character", while allowing for the state to "cooperate" with religious groups.

-There have been four Spanish Popes.
-Damasus I, Calixtus III, Alexander VI and Benedict XIII.
-Spanish mysticism provided an important intellectual resource against Protestantism with Carmelites like Teresa of Ávila, a reformist nun and John of the Cross, a priest, taking the lead in their reform movement.
-Later, they became Doctors of the Church.
-The Society of Jesus was co-founded by Ignatius of Loyola, whose Spiritual Exercises and movement led to the establishment of hundreds of colleges and universities in the world, including 28 in the United States alone.
-The Society's co-founder, Francis Xavier, was a missionary who reached India and later Japan.
-In the 1960s, Jesuits Pedro Arrupe and Ignacio Ellacuría supported the movement of Liberation Theology.

 Protestant churches have about 1,200,000 members.
 There are about 105,000 Jehovah's Witnesses.
-The Church of Jesus Christ of Latter-day Saints has approximately 46,000 adherents in 133 congregations in all regions of the country and has a temple in the Moratalaz District of Madrid.
+The Church of Jesus Christ of Latter-day Saints has approximately 46,000 adherents in 133 congregations.